Jake Paul Faces a Wave of AI Deepfakes on TikTok and His Reaction Says It All

 For public figures like Paul, this raises deeper questions about consent, control, and reputation in the age of generative media.
 When anyone can recreate your face, how do you protect your voice?

 What’s happening to Jake Paul might seem like internet chaos, but it’s also a glimpse into a future everyone will have to face.
-AI has turned creativity into something both thrilling and unnerving — a tool that can make art or erase authenticity.
+AI has turned creativity into something both thrilling and unnerving — a tool that can create art or erase authenticity.

 The next time a familiar face pops up in your feed saying something unexpected, you might hesitate.
 You might look closer.
 And maybe that pause is the new digital literacy we all need.